 # TODO [2018-10-28]: remove this part after new styleguide is implemented

 There are other ways of doing it.
 E.g. with using macros or defining a TODO function.
 But I prefer the way of just extending the way I tend to write comments with adding the due date.

-In my opinion the TODOs should rather be handled with the same importance as an deprecation warning and just be logged when either the application is started or - as we are testing at the moment - in a pre_commit hook.
+In my opinion, the TODOs should rather be handled with the same importance as a deprecation warning and just be logged when either the application is started or - as we are testing at the moment - in a pre_commit hook.
 So that everytime you commit something a script will check all project files for expired TODOs and if it finds some of those either stop the commit (you can skip the script with the "--no-verify" flag) or just display them on the console.

 More discussions regarding this topic can be found in this Reddit thread.

 If you have a better idea or would like to share your solution with me let me know @nico_knoll.